canonical/maas/docs/troubleshooting.rst

 drivers are available for the network hardware.

-**SOLUTION:** The best fix for this problem is to install a Linux-friendly network adaptor.
+**SOLUTION:** The best fix for this problem is to install a Linux-friendly network adapter.
 It *is* theoretically possible to modify the boot image to include proprietary drivers, but it is not a straightforward task.